manuelbieh/react-book/basics/excursus-es2015+.md

 **Default Export**

 In addition to the so-called **named exports** from the example above, there is also the singular `default export`.
 This is a special form of an export that is only allowed to be used within a module **once** and declared by using `default`.
-If a variable or function has been marked as `default` it is possible to import it without curly braces.
+If a variable or function has been marked as `default` it is possible to import it without curly brackets.
 The **default export** can alleviate the need for importing a lot of named exports by bundling them into a single default.

 ```javascript
 export const double = (number) => number * 2;